Uninett/pyargus/README.md

 ### Close an existing incident

-Incidents are closed by posting a *CLOSE* type event to an incident's event log, with an optional timestamp.
+Incidents are closed by posting a *END* type event to an incident's event log, with an optional timestamp.
 The `Client` class provides the follow convenience method for this operation: